Linda H. Aiken*, Douglas M. Sloane, Matthew D. McHugh, Colleen A. Pogue, Karen B. Lasater, Nursing Outlook, Dec. 2022.

 Linda Aiken Ph.D., R.N., Journal of the American Medical Association, October 22, 2002

 For each additional patient over four assigned to an RN, the risk of death increases by 7% for all patients.
-Patients in hospitals with a 1:8 nurse-to-patient ratio have a 31% greater risk of dying than patients in hospitals with 1:4 nurse-to-patient ratios.
-Legislation to regulate RN-to-patient ratios is a credible means of protecting patients and to ending the nursing shortage.
+Patients in hospitals with a 1:8 nurse-to-patient ratio have a 31% greater risk of dying than patients in hospitals with 1:4 nurse-to-patient limits.
+Legislation to regulate RN-to-patient limits is a credible means of protecting patients and to ending the nursing shortage.

 Strengthening Hospital Nursing